The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Analysis pipeline

 For computational efficiency and to keep the implementation simple, we do not maximize $P$ in Equation \ref{eq:data_vector}, but instead approximate it using the $N_\mathrm{modes}$ strongest principal components of a copy of $\mathbf{d}$ where the area inside the mask has been filled in using polynomial interpolation.
 These principal components are then subtracted from the original $\mathbf{d}$ to form the cleaned $\mathbf{d'}$.
 Effectively, we're using the detectors outside the mask at any given moment to predict what correlated noise the detectors inside the mask should be seeing, and subtracting that.
 This approximation ignores the temporal correlations of the noise, but seems to perform sufficiently well for our configuration.

 After this cleaning, we assume that any remaining noise in $\mathbf{d'}$ is uncorrelated, and can be mapped using a simple inverse-variance-weighted binned mapmaker.
 Note that the resulting map is only low-bias inside the masked region $\theta < \theta_\mathrm{mask}$.
-Any data outside $\theta_\mathrm{mask}$ are highpass filtered during the noise cleaning.
+Any data outside $\theta_\mathrm{mask}$ are effectively highpass filtered due to the noise subtraction and, thus, heavily biased.

 The effectiveness of this method depends strongly on the signal being compact (so one can use a small $\theta_\mathrm{mask}$) compared to the correlation length of the noise.
 It is therefore best suited for high-resolution telescopes like ACT or the Simons Observatory Large Aperture Telescope, but still performs reasonably well for the SO SAT.